miner/herbert/README.md

 ## Usage

-The `conforms?` predicate takes a constraint expression and a value.
-It returns `true` if the value conforms to the constraint expression, false otherwise.
-The `conform` function returns the map of bindings for a successful match or nil for a failed match.
-With a single argument, the `conform` function returns a function that will execute the match.
+The `conform` function with two arguments (the constraint expression and the value to test) returns either a map of bindings for a successful match or nil for a failed match.
+With a single argument (the constraint expresion), the `conform` function returns a function that will execute the match against that constraint.
 This is useful if you need to check the same constraint multiple times.

+For the common case of testing conformation, the `conforms?` predicate takes a constraint expression and a value.
+It returns `true` if the value conforms to the constraint expression, `false` otherwise.

 ## Examples